New Frontiers program: Dragonfly (New Frontiers 4)

 Out of 12 initial proposals, NASA selected two for additional concept studies on 20 December 2017, including Dragonfly.

 The two finalists, CAESAR and Dragonfly, each received $4 million funding through the end of 2018 to further develop and mature their concepts.
-On June 27, 2019, NASA announced the selection of Dragonfly as the New Frontiers 4 mission for a launch in 2026, later delayed to June 2027.
+On June 27, 2019, NASA announced the selection of Dragonfly as the New Frontiers 4 mission for a launch in 2026, later delayed to July 2028.

 New Frontiers 5

+In 2011, the Planetary Science Decadal Survey Visions and Voyages for Planetary Science in the Decade 2013 – 2022, recommended that two New Frontiers missions be selected per decade, with the 2013-2022 period to contain the selection of New Frontiers 4 and 5.
+The 2011 Survey recommended that for New Frontiers 5, any candidate mission themes remaining from its list for New Frontiers 4 carry forward, and two further candidate themes be added, Io Observer and Lunar Geophysical Network.
+With the addition of the Ocean Worlds theme following the 2011 survey and the selection of Dragonfly as NF-4 in 2019, this left the list of eligible themes for NF-5 as: